Multiplier Hopf algebroids. Basic theory and examples: Multiplier Hopf algebroids

-First, they should have the same underlying total algebra $A$.
+First, \new $\mathcal{A}_{C}$ and $\mathcal{A}_{B}$ \old have the same underlying total algebra $A$.
 By assumption, this algebra is non-degenerate on the left and on the right, so that we can form the two-sided multiplier algebra $M(A)$ which is the target of the maps $s_{B},t_{B},s_{C},t_{C}$.

 The second assumption will be used to make sense of the third one, and reads